schnoddelbotz/writing/README.md

 example template for a Vertiefungsarbeit.
 It's work in progress and no official thing.
 But once I stop working on it, feedback/PRs is/are welcome.
 Thanks!

+The example uses the [KomaScript article class](https://ctan.org/pkg/scrartcl?lang=en).
+You can ignore that for now or study the [KomaScript homepage](https://komascript.de/).

 # Media - images